simple-registry/simple-registry/README.md

 ### Distributed Locking (`locking`)

-Distribution locking is used to prevent concurrent operations that could lead to data corruption.
+Distributed locking is used to prevent concurrent operations that could lead to data corruption.
 If no configuration is provided, an in-memory locking mechanism is used, which is not suitable for multi-replica deployments.

 #### Redis Locking (`locking.redis`)

 - `url` (string): The URL for the Redis server (e.g., `redis://localhost:6379`)
-- `prefix` (string): The prefix for the keys in Redis
+- `ttl` (string): The time-to-live for the lock in seconds (e.g., `10s`)

 ### Storage (`storage`)